 Ninety miles off the tip of Florida lies a Caribbean isle shaped like a crocodile.
 That’s fitting, because the island of Cuba is home to rare “leaping” crocodiles — and a host of other unusual animals, including some of the world’s smallest hummingbirds, frogs, and lizards.
 There are caves full of bats and their wily predators, snakes.

 The Republic of Cuba is comprised of Cuba, the main island; four archipelagos — the Sabana-Camagüey, the Colorados, the Jardines de la Reina, and the Canarreos; and smaller islands.
-The republic covers more than 110,000 square miles, about the size of Pennsylvania.
+The republic covers more than 110,000 square kilometers, about the size of Virginia.

 Cuba includes a patchwork of habitats, from fields and swamps to mountains and forests.
 Millions of tourists visit each year to swim in its warm seas and lounge on tropical beaches.